Honoring Tu B’Shvat and Martin Luther King Jr. Day

 As Earth Day Network announces our theme for Earth Day 2019 (April 22) — Protect Our Species — we invite you to find inspiration from these prophetic voices, explore our resources, and learn about reforestation efforts through our Canopy Project.
 Since 2010, Earth Day Network has planted tens of millions of trees, working worldwide to strengthen communities through tree-planting.
 Using agroforestry and tree care training, we empower organizations and citizens to conserve, repair, and restore tree cover to their lands.
 Earth Day Network targets areas of the globe most in need of reforestation, including some of the world’s poorest communities; and land degraded by logging, fires, drought, floods, hurricanes, and earthquakes.
 Our projects also focus on restoring forests in environmentally critical areas such the Amazon rainforest and the Boreal Forest.

-We hope you will take time this holiday weekend to connect with others and the natural world in your community, and join us in reaching our goal for the 50th anniversary of Earth Day in 2020 to plant 7.8 billion trees, one for every person on earth.
+We hope you will take time this holiday weekend to connect with others and the natural world in your community, and join us in reaching our goal for the 50th anniversary of Earth Day in 2020.